 - Equipment: A large pan with a lid and steamer insert, large bowl

 Fill a large pan with an inch of water and bring to a boil.
 Add eggs to a steamer basket and as soon as pot is boiling, add the insert, eggs and all.
 Cover.

-Cook twelve minutes for hard boiled eggs.
+Cook eleven to thirteen minutes for hard-boiled eggs.
 Immediately place eggs in a bowl of ice water and allow to cool for at least 15 minutes.

 Store in the refrigerator for up to a week.

 Why do you need to make Easy Peel Steamed Hard Boiled Eggs?
 They’re easy to peel.
 Check out this photo of an egg made using eggs that had been in my fridge for 2 1/2 weeks using the standard hard-boiled egg recipe (My Best Basic Hard-Boiled Egg Recipe) and plunged into ice water.

 This has happened several times, the worst was when I was making deviled eggs about an hour before I was due to leave for a party where they were expected!

 I’ll be bringing Easy Peel Steamed Eggs to Fiesta Friday #226, hosted this week by Jhuls @ The Not So Creative Cook.

 14 thoughts on “Eggs, Easy Peel Steamed Hard Boiled”